rozek/banglejs-2-bitmap-clock-background/README.md

 ## Example ##

-The following code shows a complete example for a (still simple) analog clock using this clock size calculator:
+The following code shows a complete example for a (still simple) analog clock using a bitmap background:

 ```
 require('https://raw.githubusercontent.com/rozek/banglejs-2-widgets-on-background/main/drawWidgets.js');